dankinsoid/IdeaVimMulticursor/README.md

 3. Add cursors at specific positions:
    1. Move cursor to desired position
-   2. Type `mca` to add cursor
+   2. Type `mcc` to add a cursor highlight
    3. Repeat for more positions
-   4. Type `mci` to convert to real cursors
+   4. Type `mcr` to convert highlights into editing cursors

 ## Optional Key Mappings